 Boosting partnerships and technology to preserve boreal ecosystems

-In May 2023, NAIT’s Centre for Boreal Research received $696,404 from Canada Foundation for Innovation’s College Fund for equipment and infrastructure.
+May 2023 – NAIT’s Centre for Boreal Research has received $696,404 from Canada Foundation for Innovation’s College Fund for equipment and infrastructure.
 Enhancements will help the centre better support northern Alberta companies and their partners, including First Nations communities, to develop and implement effective and cost-efficient reclamation strategies to reach climate change goals and maintain the boreal ecosystem.

 Specifically, the federal investment will bolster the centre’s research in plant and seed technologies, reforestation, and peatland and wetland restoration, as well as expand space for experiment preparation and capacity to deliver technical training.